piazzai/jekyll-nagymaros/README.md

 ## Usage

 Core customization occurs in `_config.yml`.
-Aside from the usual configuration variables, you can set a value for `copyright`, which corresponds to the name of the copyright holder in the notice within the theme's footer.
-If no value is provided for this variable, the whole copyright notice is suppressed (this is the default).
+Aside from the usual configuration variables, you can set a value for `home`, which will determine the destination of the site title button in the header, as well as the return link from the 404 page.
+Next, you can set a value for `copyright`, which corresponds to the name of the copyright holder in the notice within the theme's footer.
+If no value is provided for this variable, the whole copyright notice is suppressed (default).
 Finally, you can set a value for `indexing`, which tells search engine crawlers whether to index your site.
 The default value is `false`, and in this case the following code is included in the head of every page:

 ```html
 <meta name="robots" content="none">